 Gdansk was founded sometime around the 10th century and carries a mixed political history.
 There were different times when it belonged to Poland and Germany before emerging as a free state and then eventually becoming a permanent inclusion in Poland following World War II.

-After the devastating events of the War, Gdansk looked to rebuild itself with restoration work of the Old Town which is well known for its Royal Road that the Polish kings would travel on while visiting the historic city.
+After the devastating events of the War, Gdansk looked to rebuild itself with the restoration work of the Old Town, which is well known for its Royal Road that the Polish kings would travel on while visiting the historic city.
 Among other places to visit in Poland, Gdansk is the St. Mary Church, considered the world’s largest brick church.

 Warsaw is the capital city of Poland, perhaps one of the best places in Poland to start your journey.
 It would not be wrong to compare its rebirth to the emergence of a Phoenix out of the ashes.

 Warsaw was founded close to the 12th century before being primarily destroyed at the time of World War II.
-However, subsequent rebuilding has turned it into a thriving center for culture and history complete with the Old Town that has been restored to its past glory.
+However, subsequent rebuilding has turned it into a thriving center for culture and history, complete with the Old Town that has been restored to its past glory.